cysouw/diathesis/text/c05_preverbs.md

 - Der Schuster streckt die Stiefel.
 Der Wald erstreckt sich bis zum Gebirge.

-### [ NL | -N ] Preverb preposition anticausative {#sec:preverb-preposition-anticausative}
+### [ NL | -N ] Preverb location anticausative {#sec:preverb-preposition-anticausative}

 Lipka [-@lipka1972: 93-94] calls this 'Subjektvertauschung', which he claims is 'quite frequent in German.'
-I do not know of any other examples except for the example givebn by Lipka, namely the diathesis between *laufen + aus* and *auslaufen* \Next[a,b].

-[@hundsnurscher1968: 130ff.] discusses many examples that might be semantically similar, but do not show diathesis. (e.g. tröpfeln/auströpfeln)

-see [@carlberg1948] for history of terminology and relation to metonomy
+However, I do not know of any other examples of this diathesis except for the example given by Lipka, namely the diathesis between *laufen + aus* and *auslaufen*, both meaning approximately 'to empty' \Next[a,b].
+Hundsnurscher [-@hundsnurscher1968: 130ff.] discusses many examples that might be semantically similar, but do not show diathesis (e.g. tröpfeln/auströpfeln).
+For historical context, see Carlberg [-@carlberg1948] for more about the history of the terminology and the relation to metonymy.
+For the counterpart 'Objektvertauschung', see [@sec:preverb-location-antiresultative]

 \ex.
  \a.
 Das Wasser ist aus der Flasche gelaufen.